tmplt/bookwyrm/README.md

 * **isbnlib**,      extraction library for ISBNs (International Standard Book Number).

 These can be installed via `pip3 install --user <package name>`.

-All libraries that do not use a bold font are non-essential and may be subject to removal later in development.
-All dependencies are submoduled in `lib/`.

 bookwyrm is still in the early development stage, so nothing is set in stone.
 A v1.0.0 release is planned for early Q1 2018.